 i.
 In the event that a Party sending a communication receives notification of non-delivery of the communication, that Party shall promptly notify the Provider of the circumstances of the notification.

 3. The Complaint

 a.
 Any person or entity may initiate a Nexus Dispute by submitting a complaint in accordance with the Policy and these Rules to the Provider.

 b.
-The complaint shall be submitted in hard copy (with annexes) and in electronic form (without annexes).
+The complaint shall be submitted in electronic form.

 c.
 The complaint shall: